yepher/livekit_info/API_GUIDE.md

-# LiveKit AgentTask Documentation
+# LiveKit Agent Documentation

 ## Overview
-The `AgentTask` class is a core component of the LiveKit Voice Agent framework, designed to create conversational AI agents that can handle voice interactions.
+The `Agent` class is a core component of the LiveKit Voice Agent framework, designed to create conversational AI agents that can handle voice interactions.
 It provides a structured way to define agent behavior, process audio input, generate responses, and manage conversation flow.

-You can chain multiple `AgentTask` together to form a flow of AI logic.
+You can chain multiple `Agent` together to form a flow of AI logic.

 ## Key Components
 1. **Initialization Parameters**